French submarine Le Héros: French Navy

 When World War II began in September 1939, Le Héros was assigned to the 1st Submarine Division based at Toulon, France.
 Her sister ships Le Conquérant, Le Glorieux, and Le Tonnant made up the rest of the division.

 In December 1939, Le Héros was sent in search of the German tanker Altmark in the mid-Atlantic Ocean with her sister ships Achéron, Agosta, Bévéziers, Fresnel, and Redoutable.
 From 8 to 29 March 1940, she carried out a patrol in the South Atlantic Ocean between Fernando de Noronha and the coast of Brazil, without success.
 In April 1940, the rest of the 1st Submarine Division was transferred to Bizerte in Tunisia, but Le Héros and Le Glorieux were based at Dakar in Senegal.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
-The Battle of France ended in France's defeat and armistice with Germany and Italy, which went into effect on 25 June 1940.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.
 Le Héros was still assigned to the 1st Submarine Division that day, home-ported at Toulon but apparently stationed at Dakar.